tulibraries/cob_datapipeline/README.md

 These DAGs (and related scripts) are expecting to be run within an Airflow installation akin to the one built by our [TUL Airflow Playbook (private repository)](https://github.com/tulibraries/ansible-playbook-airflow).

-Local Development, QA, Stage, and Production environment usage of these DAGs is detailed below.
+Local Development, QA, and Production environment usage of these DAGs is detailed below.

 ## Repository Structure